varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

 This subroutine is called if we fail the backend fetch or if *max_retries* has been exceeded.

-Returning with `abandon`_ does not leave a cache object.
+Returning with :ref:`abandon` does not leave a cache object.

 If returning with ``deliver`` and a ``beresp.ttl > 0s``, a synthetic cache object is generated in VCL, whose body may be constructed using